Google’s New Mobile-First Search Index – How To Prepare Your Website

 - The web server hosting your websites should have enough capacity to handle increased crawling by the Smartphone Googlebot.

-In their blog article, Google states that they will evaluate sites independently to determine if they are ready for Mobile-First indexing and will transition them only when ready.
+Google has said that they will evaluate sites independently to determine if they are ready for Mobile-First indexing and will transition them only when ready.
 They also indicate that it will be a slow rollout to the new Mobile-First search index.

-Meanwhile, Google has already transitioned a small number of sites to the new Mobile-First search index.
+Meanwhile, Google has already started adding sites to the new Mobile-First search index.
 The rollout began on March 26 2018.

-Sites will need to get their mobile websites prepared for Google’s new Mobile-First search index expected to happen in 2018.
+Sites will need to get their mobile websites prepared to be added to Google’s new Mobile-First search index.

 Google has been increasingly focusing on a mobile first strategy.
 In April 2015, Google began to use mobile-friendliness as a search ranking factor.
 Mobile friendly websites began to get higher rankings in the search listings.